 - Use another terry cloth to apply marine polish to the area.

-- In the end, use the electric buffer to get a shiny professional look.
+- Ultimately, use the electric buffer to get a shiny, professional look.
 And you are done!

 Helpful Tips

-- Don’t let the epoxy resin come in contact with your skin or eyes.
-Always wear a full-face respirator that shields your eyes too.
+- Don’t let the epoxy resin contact your skin or eyes.
+Always wear a full-face respirator that shields your eyes, too.

 - Soaking the sandpapers 15 minutes before use will give better results.

-- Dip the sanding papers in warm water frequently when sanding to prevent clogging.
+- Dip the sanding papers in warm water frequently to prevent clogging.

-- If the drilled hole is half an inch in diameter, inject the mixture in layers allowing one layer to cure before moving to the next.
-This prevents overheating of epoxy.
+- If the drilled hole is half an inch in diameter, inject the mixture in layers, allowing one layer to cure before moving to the next.
+This prevents the epoxy from overheating.